NikolasEnt/NikolasEnt.github.io/_posts/2017-09-21-Neural-network-for-multiclass-image-segmentation.md

 ![Cityscapes sample image](/assets/post6/cityscapes.jpg)

-The glorious triple-pointed star on the hood is visible on every image and actually is a kind of watermark of the dataset.
+The glorious triple-pointed star on the hood is visible in every image and actually is a kind of watermark of the dataset.

 Because it is just a learning task, only two classes (roads and cars) were chosen from the Cityscapes dataset for the segmentation.
 All 5000 images with fine annotations were used for training.
-On the preprocessing step all images were scaled down by the factor of 2 in order to speed things up during online batch preparation.
+On the preprocessing step, all images were scaled down by the factor of 2 in order to speed things up during online batch preparation.

 ## Architecture
 A Fully Convolutional Network (FCN-8 Architecture developed at Berkeley, see [paper][paper] ) was applied for the project.
 It uses the convolutional head of VGG16 pretrained on ImageNet dataset as an encoder.
-Decoder is used to upsample features, extracted by the VGG16 model, to the original image size.
+A decoder is used to upsample features, extracted by the VGG16 model, to the original image size.
 The decoder is based on transposed convolution layers.
 Skip connections are used to recover the spatial resolution ou upscaled image, while the encoder output represents highly generalized features with low spatial resolution.

 ![Architecture diagram](/assets/post6/fcn.png)

-Due to fully convolutional nature of the artificial neural network it could be applied to any image size and the image size used during training could be different from the one, used on testing or deployment stage.
+Due to fully convolutional nature of the artificial neural network, it could be applied to any image size and the image size used during training could be different from the one, used on testing or deployment stage.

 ## Training

 The training dataset was rather limited (just 5000 images).
-That is why, input images were treated by random contrast and brightness augmentation (as linear function of the input image).
+That is why, input images were treated by random contrast and brightness augmentation (as a linear function of the input image).
 It helps to produce reasonable predictions in difficult light conditions.
 The augmentation was applied online during training, so, each image for the CNN was unique to some extent.
 Training image size was 512x256 px.

 {% highlight python %}
 import random